SO, IS TRAIL MIX GOOD FOR YOU OR NOT?

 Source of antioxidants, vitamins, and minerals

 Did you know that dried fruit still counts as one of your 5-a-day portions as it keeps most of the nutritional value found in fresh fruits?
 The nuts and seeds in trail mix are also packed with nutrients and antioxidants.

 How to make a healthy trail mix

-Making a healthy trail mix is not hard.
-You only need 3 basic ingredients for the base of the mix - nuts, seeds, and dried fruit.
+You only need 3 basic ingredients to make the base for a healthy trail mix - nuts, seeds, and dried fruit.

 These will ensure you get all you need from the mix, including protein, energy, fiber, and healthy fats.
 You could add granola to bulk up your mix and add more carbohydrates.